The Importance of Developing Life Skills in Addiction Treatment

 Nine times of 10, there is actually an underlying emotion that’s much harder to express, identify, and process than anger.
 Typically, this is the situation with addicted individuals who enter inpatient rehab or outpatient rehab treatment and are very new to feeling any kind of emotion.
 This is typically due to their years of abusing drugs and alcohol in an attempt to numb feelings altogether.
 Using drugs and alcohol limits our ability to feel and identify certain emotions, therefore, paralyzing our ability to show them in a healthy manner.
 That’s why finding a Florida drug rehab facility can prove to be a life-changing decision.
 One very common denominator in early recovery is the lack of ability to identify emotions and the frustration that comes with that inability.
 Most patients entering inpatient drug rehab for the first time exhibit a lot of anger which shows itself in defensive attitudes, combative behavior, and even physical violence.
 This is due to the extremely uncomfortable arrival of emotions that surface, tenfold sometimes, when they are no longer under the influence and able to hide them.
 These uncomfortable emotions, really, are shame and guilt.
 These are emotions that are common in many individuals who seek drug or alcohol treatment at rehab centers in Florida.

-One of the most effective tools learned while in treatment in early recovery is how to manage our emotions and regulate them correctly.
+One of the most effective life skills learned while in addiction treatment and early recovery is how to manage our emotions and regulate them correctly.
 This means to no longer suppress negative emotions, but to be able to identify what they are and then process through them and come to a solution.
 Utilizing solution-focused therapy, patients are able to figure out solutions to their problems rather than stay in the feeling and ruminate the thoughts that provoked the feeling in the first place.

 Because clinicians identify anger and violence being linked to substance use, there are plenty of therapeutic modules that are used in both inpatient rehab and outpatient rehab to help patients combat this issue.
 These therapeutic modalities help the client to learn how to lessen their negative emotions or violent outbursts, and instead, utilize healthier coping skills.
 One known therapy model, cognitive behavioral therapy, also known as CBT, is widely used for anger management issues.
 This type of therapeutic modality helps a patient understand how an activating event causes a negative thought, which in turn leads to a negative feeling, and ultimately a negative or violent behavioral outcome or consequence.